Enjoy 24 Attractions in London through My Lens

 Kew Gardens

-Take the District line out of Richmond for Kew Gardens, which is just a short walk from the railway station.
+Take the District line out of Richmond for Kew Gardens, just a short walk from the railway station.

-There is extensive gardens of all types to explore, including treetops walk and hothouses.
+There are extensive gardens of all types to explore, including a treetops walk and hothouses.

-This is a beautiful park to spend the day and relax amongst nature or talk a walk amongst the canopy 18m high.
+This is a beautiful park where you can spend the day relaxing in nature or taking a walk under the canopy 18m high.

 Richmond Park

 Richmond Park is home to insects and flora.
-It is diverse and has a protected status on it, as it’s an important habitat for all wildlife it contains.
+It is diverse and protected, and it is an important habitat for all the wildlife it contains.

-Squirrels, deer, stags, rabbits and stags, as well as many smaller mammals and birds, are here for you to see as you walk or drive through the parklands.
+Squirrels, deer, stags, rabbits, and many smaller mammals and birds are here to see as you walk or drive through the parklands.

-Cafes and large parking areas are great bases for you to start from.
+Cafes and large parking areas are great bases from which to start.

 Hampton Court and Bushy Park